Kieran Long

 Kieran Long (born 19 August 1977) is a British journalist, curator and museum director specializing in architecture and design.
 He is the director and CEO of Amos Rex, a contemporary art museum in Helsinki, Finland.

 Previously, he served as director of ArkDes, Sweden’s national museum of architecture and design (2017–2024), and as the Keeper of Design, Architecture, and Digital at the Victoria and Albert Museum (2012–2017).

-Long has worked as a journalist and critic, mostly in architecture and design, including as editor-in-chief of Architects’ Journal and The Architectural Review, and as an architecture critic for The Evening Standard.
-He has also presented BBC television programmes such as Restoration Home and The House That £100K Built.
-In addition to his curatorial and media work, he has lectured at institutions including the Royal College of Art and London Metropolitan University.
-His book Sigurd Lewerentz, Architect of Death and Life (2021) examines the work of the influential Swedish architect.

-Early life and education

-Long was born on 19 August 1977.
-He studied English literature at Cardiff University, where he earned a Bachelor of Arts degree in 1998.
-He is fluent in English and Swedish.
+Long has also worked as a journalist and critic, mostly in architecture and design.

 Career

 Journalism and publishing

+Long studied English literature at Cardiff University, where he earned a Bachelor of Arts degree in 1998.
 He began his career at Building Design, where he worked from 1998 to 2001.
 He then joined World Architecture Magazine (2001–2003) before serving as deputy editor of Icon Magazine (2003–2007).
 From 2007 to 2010, he was editor-in-chief of Architects’ Journal and The Architectural Review.
 From January 2010 to June 2013, he worked as an architecture critic for the London Evening Standard.

 Television and media

 Long has worked as a television presenter for the BBC.
-He was a presenter on Restoration Home (2009–2017) and The House That £100K Built (2009–2017) for the BBC, both of which focused on architecture and home renovation.
+He presented Restoration Home, and The House That £100K Built, programmes focused on architecture, housing and renovation.